mmomtchev/everything-json/README.md

 * `JSONAsync.parse().toObject()` permits to convert any sub-tree of the main document to a native JavaScript object - blocking the event loop just like the built-in parser - it is slower than the built-in parser but it allows to convert only a sub-tree

-* `JSONAsync.parseAsync().toObjectAsync()` permits to convert any sub-tree of the main document to a native JavaScript object - while yielding the CPU just like `yieldable-json` - it is quite faster than it and it also allows to convert only a sub-tree
+* `JSONAsync.parseAsync().toObjectAsync()` permits to convert any sub-tree of the main document to a native JavaScript object - while yielding the CPU just like `yieldable-json` - but it is about 5x times faster and it also allows to convert only a sub-tree

 # Usage